jcarver989/suave-viz/README.md

 suave stocks.tsv --chart scatter
 ```

-### Data Format
-Suave Viz makes some assumptions about the data you pass it:

-- The data is in TSV format (tab separated columns)
-- The first line in the file is a header with names for each column (you can toggle this assumption)
-- The first column in the file are your x-axis labels.
-These can be any text string
-- Each column past the first is a series (ex separate line) of y-values you'd like to graph, they must be a number
-- Histograms expect data with only a single column, every other chart type expects at least 2 columns (x and y)

 ### More Examples
 Suave Viz supports input from stdin as well, so you can pipe data into it from anywhere.